Instance details

 Go to Recall Engine Edition > Instance management.
 Find your instance and click Manage in the Actions column to open its details page.

-The instance details page has three tabs: Basic information, Network information, and API endpoints.
-In addition to the fields in the following table, the Basic information tab also displays information such as Storage space per data node, Resource group ID, and Resource group name.
+The details page has three tabs: Basic information, Network information, and API endpoints.
+In addition to the fields in the following table, the Basic information tab also displays Storage space per data node, Resource group ID, and Resource group name.

 Parameter